dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 1. **Why is the "iss" included in the "oidc" identifier object?
 Would the "sub" not be enough for the GS to identify the User?**

-    The GS may use another GS to authenticate Users.
-The "iss" and "sub" combination is required to uniquely identify the User for any GS.
+    This decouples the GS from the OpenID Provider (OP).
+The GS identifier is the GS URI, which is the endpoint at the GS.
+The OP issuer identifier will likely not be the same as the GS URI.
+The GS may also provide claims from multiple OPs.

-1. **Why complicate the sequence with authentication_first?**
+1. **Why complicate the sequence with "interaction"."keep"?**

     A common pattern is to use an GS to authenticate the User at the Client.
 The Client does not know a priori if the User is a new User, or a returning User.
 Asking a returning User to consent releasing identity claims and/or authorizations they have already provided is a poor User experience, as is sending the User back to the GS.
 The Client requesting identity first enables the Client to get a response from the GS while the GS is still interacting with the User, so that the Client can request any identity claims/or authorizations required or desired.
+Additionally, the claims a Client may want about a User may be dependent on some initial Claims.
+For example, if a User is in a particular country, additional or different Claims my be required by the Client

-1. **Why is there a JOSE Body access **POPBody** method for the Client?**
+1. **Why is there a "jose+body" RS access mechanism method {{jose_bodyMech}} for the Client?**

-    There are numerous use cases where the RS wants non-repudiation and providence of API calls.
+    There are numerous use cases where the RS wants non-repudiation and providence of the contents of an API call.
 For example, the UGS Service Supplier Framework for Authentication and Authorization {{UTM}}.

+1. **Why use URIs to instead of handles for the Grant and Authorization?**

+    A URI is an identifier just like a handle that can contain GS information that is opaque to the Client -- so it has all the features of a handle, plus it can be the URL that is resolved to manipulate a Grant or an Authorization.
+As the Grant URI and AuthZ URI are defined to start with the GS URI, the Client (and GS) can easily determine which GS a Grant or Authorization belong to.
+URIs also enable a RESTful interface to the GS functionality.

+1. **Why have an OPTIONS verb on the GS URI?
+Why not use a .well-known mechanism?**

+    Having the GS URI endpoint respond to the metadata allows the GS to provide Client specific results using the same Client authentication used for other requests to the GS.
+It also reduces the risk of a mismatch between what the advertised metadata, and the actual metadata.
+A .well-known discovery mechanism may be defined to resolve from a hostname to the GS URI.

+1. **Why have an UPDATE, DELETE, and OPTIONS verbs on the AuthZ URI?**

+    Maybe there are no use cases for them \[that the editor knows of], but the GS can not implement, and they are available if use cases come up.

 # Acknowledgments